Looking out to the Grose Valley from Govetts Leap in the Blue Mountains.

 Read more on the NSW National Parks website | Map it out on All Trails

-More Blue Mountains walks
+Blue Mountains walks by type

 Looking for more specific walks in the Blue Mountains?
 There’s probably hundreds in the area, and while the four above are our favourites, we know they’re not to everyone’s taste.
 So here are some more walks that we’ve done along with the top-rated and top-searched-for types of hikes you can try in the Blue Mountains.
 (We’ll also note whether we’ve done it and what we think!)

-Blue Mountains hikes by waterfalls
+Blue Mountains hikes with waterfalls

 • Leura Cascades: As mentioned above, we think this is a great one to try.
 It’s short, kid-friendly and offers a few waterfalls along the way plus a great view at the turn-around point. (✅ We’ve done it!)